anthonymakela/anthonymakela.github.io/_posts/2024-02-16-flat-connections.md

 [^2]: When $E = M \times \Bbb R$ we have that $\Omega^k(E) = \Gamma\left(\Lambda^k T^\ast M \otimes (M \times \Bbb R)\right)$ which gives $\Omega^k(M) \otimes_{C^\infty(M)} \Gamma(M \times \Bbb R)$, but $\Gamma(M \times \Bbb R)$ can be identified with $C^\infty(M)$ which yields $\Omega^k(M \times \Bbb R) = \Omega^k(M)$.

+[^3]: It is worth mentioning here that we are thinking about $s$ and $\sigma$ as row vectors.
+In literature, you may see this as $\sigma = g_{UV}s$, in which case the authors are treating $s$ and $\sigma$ as column vectors.
+This is just transposing the equation $\sigma = sg_{UV}$ we obtained.

-[^3]: It's probably worth emphasizing here that "flatness" is a property of the connection, _not_ the bundle.
+[^4]: It's probably worth emphasizing here that "flatness" is a property of the connection, _not_ the bundle.
 Curvature is always defined with respect to some connection on the bundle and thus is not an inherent property of the bundle.
 Asking something about the "flatness of a bundle" does not make sense.
 It's like asking how fast a car is without considering any wheels on it.
 Think about the torus in $\Bbb R^3$.
 The picture that comes to your head is probably a donut sitting in three-space.
 You are implicitly assuming that it is equipped with a non-flat connection, but the tangent bundle of the torus actually admits a flat connection as well.

-[^4]: Stably trivial meaning that $T\Bbb S^n \oplus \Bbb R$ is trivial.
+[^5]: Stably trivial meaning that $T\Bbb S^n \oplus \Bbb R$ is trivial.

-[^5]: For the theorem, see exercise $10$-$6$ from Introduction to Smooth Manifolds by John M. Lee.
+[^6]: For the theorem, see exercise $10$-$6$ from Introduction to Smooth Manifolds by John M. Lee.